 - Volunteers for running errands or short breaks for caregivers

-Making end-of-life decisions are especially challenging with pulmonary fibrosis because it doesn’t follow a typical path.
+Making end-of-life decisions is especially challenging with pulmonary fibrosis because it doesn’t follow a typical path.
 Families sometimes hope for one more rebound or an eleventh-hour lung transplant.
-Important end-of-life decisions can be pushed down the road too far where patients lose the ability to express their wishes.
+Important end-of-life decisions can be pushed down the road too far when patients lose the ability to express their wishes.

-The best hospice experience begins with early and honest conversations.
-Be bold, ask questions and share your goals and concerns with family members and your doctors.
+The best hospice care for advanced pulmonary fibrosis experience begins with early and honest conversations.
+Be bold, ask questions, and share your goals and concerns with family members and your doctors.

-Hospice eligibility requires a patient’s doctor and a hospice medical director to determine a life expectancy of six months or less, if the disease follows a normal course.
-Because PF rarely follows a normal course, doctors use their best clinical judgement to determine prognosis.
+Hospice eligibility requires a patient’s doctor and a hospice medical director to determine a life expectancy of six months or less if the disease follows a normal course.
+Because PF rarely follows a normal course, doctors use their best clinical judgment to determine prognosis.

 There is not a six-month cutoff for care, but a doctor must order the service every six months to determine if hospice is still appropriate.
 Patients or a proxy may decide to end hospice care at any time.

-Hospice is covered by Medicare, Veterans benefits, Medicaid and some private insurance plans.
-These benefits give patients and families access to end-of-life care without an overwhelming financial burden.
+Hospice care for advanced pulmonary fibrosis is covered by Medicare, Veterans benefits, Medicaid, and some private insurance plans.
+These benefits give patients and families access to end-of-life care for advanced pulmonary fibrosis without an overwhelming financial burden.

-Palliative care is different from hospice care because it can begin at any time after diagnosis.
+Palliative care is different from hospice care for advanced pulmonary fibrosis because it can begin at any time after diagnosis.
 It does not require a life expectancy of six months or less.
-Medicare and many private insurance plans typically cover the cost of palliative care consultations.
+Medicare and many private insurance plans typically cover the cost of advanced pulmonary fibrosis palliative care consultations.

 Hospice is not just for the final days or hours of life.
 Patients with chronic conditions, such as pulmonary fibrosis, often gain the full benefits of care with an early referral.
 These early conversations reduce confusion and help patients and families receive the care they want.